grafana/loki/docs/configuration/README.md

 [ring: <ring_config>]

 # The number of tokens the lifecycler will generate and put into the ring if
-# it joined without transfering tokens from another lifecycler.
+# it joined without transferring tokens from another lifecycler.
 [num_tokens: <int> | default = 128]

 # Period at which to heartbeat to the underlying ring.